yousefayman2003/Portfolio-Projects/Data-Science/Automatidata/README.md

 ## Regression Analysis ([Click Here](https://github.com/yousefayman2003/Portfolio-Projects/tree/main/Data-Science/Automatidata/regression_analysis))

-In this stage, The goal is to build a multiple linear regression model that predicts the fare amount of the ride and evaluate the model
+In this stage, The goal is to build a multiple linear regression model that predicts the fare amount of the ride and evaluate the model.

 ### Approach